ramtekesujata/ramtekesujata/README.md

 ### Hi there, I'm [Sujata Ramteke](https://github.com/ramtekesujata) 👋

 I am pursuing my B.tech+M.tech dual degree in Metallurgical Engineering and Materials Science from [Indian Institute of Technology](https://www.iitb.ac.in/), Bombay.
-Apart from that, I am a seasonal ML developer who loves learn little bit of Semiconductors.
+Apart from that, I am a seasonal ML developer who has keen interest in Semiconductors.

 **My Research Interest**:
 - Semiconductors